luisfop/Ecommerce-case/README.md

 # Welcome to Redux Shopping App!

-This project was created to practice and remember details about Redux and Redux Toolkit.
+This project was created to practice and recall details about Redux and Redux Toolkit.
 The application has two pages, wich one is for registration ( without any auth ) and the other is a list of the products where you can add and control your cart ( via global state redux ).
 On page where you can buy the products it is possible to delete and add more quantity of it by clicking the buttons - and + as well click the Cart to show cart products.

 The framework used in this was simple React with CSS.
 Redux and Redux Toolkit, AXIOS ( /context-login branch ) and CONTEXT-API.
 To check other dependecies please go to package.json